Shenibrium/visual_cryptography_matlab/README.md

-# Visual Cryptography with MATLAB 🔐
+# Visual Cryptography with MATLAB

-> **This project was developed by Ömer Hamza Ataç and Eyyub Taşdemir under the supervision of Şehit Hüseyin Gültekin Bilim ve Sanat Merkezi (BİLSEM).**
+> **This project was developed by Ömer Hamza Ataç and Eyyub Taşdemir in 2023 under the supervision of Şehit Hüseyin Gültekin Bilim ve Sanat Merkezi (BİLSEM).**

 This project is an image encryption (visual cryptography) application with a graphical user interface developed using MATLAB.
 It primarily uses **Affine Transformation** and **Matrix Rotation** methods to encrypt images and restore encrypted images back to their original state.